 By mutual recognition of AEOs two customs administrations agree to

-The EU has concluded and implemented Mutual Recognition of AEO programmes with Norway, Switzerland, Japan, Andorra, the US and China.
+The EU has concluded and implemented Mutual Recognition of AEO programmes with Norway, Switzerland, Japan, Andorra, the US, China and United Kingdom.
 Further negotiations are currently taking place or will be launched in the near future with the other most important trading partners.
 In addition, the EU is providing technical assistance to a number of countries to prepare them to set up AEO programmes.

 The specific benefits are contained in each individual Mutual Recognition Agreement (MRA), but in general the benefits include the following core elements: